 - electing a committee

 Residents' and community associations are encouraged to adopt a committee structure where members are nominated for key posts such as chair, secretary and treasurer.
 A number of 'ordinary members' can also be elected, dependent on the constitution.

 Support for Resident and Community Associations

 We'll help you through each step of setting up and establishing a community or Residents' Association in your area, contact our Housing Equalities and Engagement Facilitator.
-We'll also support you to find training and address issues that reflect the needs of residents of your local area.
+We'll also support you to find training and address issues that reflect the needs of residents in your local area.

 A 'support grant' is available to each recognised Association to help with costs such as meeting room hire, newsletters and stationery; contact our Communities and Equalities team for more information.